Dorothy E. Smith: Bifurcation of consciousness

+Umwelt and Mitwelt

+Umwelt can be described as the world around us.
+It is on a more intimate level like such as a husband and wife.
+Mitwelt is the with-world for instance Mitwelt relations refer more to a type of relation, such as an individual and their mail carrier.
+Alfred Schütz describes mitwelt relationships as less intimate than umwelt relationships.
+Smith extends these concepts by demonstrating how umwelt is more "central in women's lives, and men relegate their umwelt relations to women".
+Meaning, women tend to have more intimate relationships that men.

+New contributions

 Standpoint theory

-Before Smith, American feminist theorist Sandra Harding conducted the 1986 study, The Science Question in Feminism, which created the concept of standpoint theory in order to emphasize the knowledge of women, arguing that hierarchies naturally created ignorance about social reality and critical questions among those whom the hierarchies favored.
-However, those at the bottom of these ladders had a perspective that made it easier to explain social problems.

 Standpoint theory is rooted in the idea that what one knows is impacted by their position in society.
 It also contains three main beliefs: no one can have complete and objective knowledge, no two people can have exactly the same standpoint, and we must not take for granted our own standpoint.
 Smith emphasized the importance of recognizing our standpoint and utilizing it as the entry point to our investigation.
-Smith’s overall goal with standpoint theory was to fully account for the perspectives of different genders and their effects on our reality.
+Her overall goal with standpoint theory was to fully account for the perspectives of different genders and their effects on our reality.

-It was during her time as a graduate student in the 1960s that Smith developed her notion of standpoint, shaping Harding's theory.
-During this time, Smith recognized that she herself was experiencing "two subjectivities, home and university", and that these two worlds could not be blended.
+During her time as a graduate student in the 1960s, Smith developed her notion of standpoint, shaping Harding's theory.
+During this time, Smith recognized that she was experiencing "two subjectivities, home and university", and that these two worlds could not be blended.
 In recognition of her own standpoint, Smith shed light on the fact that sociology was lacking in the acknowledgment of standpoint.
 At this point, the methods and theories of sociology had been formed upon and built in a male-dominated social world, unintentionally ignoring the women's world of sexual reproduction, children, and household affairs.
 Women's duties are seen as natural parts of society, rather than as an addition to culture.
-Smith believed that asking questions from a female's perspective could provide insight into social institutions.
+Smith believed that asking questions from a woman's perspective could provide insight into social institutions.
 Smith determined that for minority groups, the constant separation between the world as they experience it versus continually having to adapt to the view of the dominant group creates oppression, which can lead to members of the marginalized group feeling alienated from their "true" selves.
 Smith compared the women's experience to the women's standpoint, and believed that women's oppression was grounded in male control.
 The idea that women shared a method in their experiences with oppression was enforced by Smith.